jdittrich/userNeedResearchBook/text/dataAnalysis.md

 group.

-While we want to make use of the data we have, it is most important to create sound and helpful themes based on the data – instead of just  putting everything under a label.
+While we want to make use of the data we have, it is most important to create sound and helpful themes based on the data— instead of just  putting everything under a label.

 It is possible, that you can state an insight more clearly  by rewriting